 - e-mail address

-The employer starts the application in Sweden and tells you the result through your email
+The employer starts the application in Sweden and tells you the result through your email.

 C. You receive an email

 Once the employer completes the employment offer, you will get an email.
 It will tell you how to apply for a work permit.
 You should provide your complete information in the application.
-In case your family is coming with you, you have to apply for the permit for them as well.
-Please check that the information about the terms of your employment matches with your agreement.
+In case your family is coming with you, you have to apply for a permit for them as well.
+Please check that the information about the terms of your employment matches your agreement.